 One of the things that stinks about being a grown-up is all of the shoulds … you should buy a house, you should have life insurance, you should have a will and you should definitely be prepared for a disaster.
 I’m about to turn 45 so I can check most of those boxes.
 But when it comes to emergency preparedness, I tend to freeze.
 Maybe it’s because I had recurring tornado nightmares as a child.
 Or maybe it’s just too overwhelming and I don’t know where to start.
 This “just-in-case” project stumps me.
 So I came up with a solution—the Slacker’s Edition.
 Here it is:

-Home Inventory: There are numerous ways to go about doing a comprehensive home inventory that include walking around your home with a very detailed insurance form, snapping photos and writing down serial numbers or using an app such as Know Your Stuff.
+Home Inventory: There are numerous ways to go about doing a comprehensive home inventory that include walking around your home with a very detailed insurance form, snapping photos and writing down serial numbers.
 Truly, you “should” be that thorough.
 My Slacker’s Edition includes walking around my home, about once a year, with my iPhone and videotaping our stuff.
 I talk about significant items, particularly if they’re new-ish.
 I include what we paid for it (if I know … which sometimes I don’t), and where and when we purchased it.
 I back up this information in Dropbox, and call it a year.

 Important Papers: I rate papers on a very scientific PIA-to-replace-scale.
 If they’re a pain in the a** to replace, I consider them important and in need of safekeeping.
 I keep all of these documents in a fire safe.
 I don’t have the time or energy to drive to a safety deposit box if I need a social security card or passport.
 I also stash a copy of our homeowners’ insurance, wills (yes, we do have those), marriage/birth certificates and anything else that would require waiting in a long line or having to call the Social Security Administration to replace.
 You can purchase a fire safe on Amazon and consider yourself safe enough.
 If you want to kick it up a notch, scan these documents and keep a copy in a secure online location.